ryman1/keeweb-wiki/FAQ.md

 A: There's no malware inside.
 The code is not signed because it costs money (this is not one-time fee), and for now I'm not going to pay yearly for a free app.

 Q: What if your github account got hacked?
 A: If you're afraid of that, you can use desktop version, or fork to your account, or deploy to your server.
-Just to note, the same applies to every password manager app: what if download website is hacked?
+Just to note, the same applies to every password manager app: what if download website or developer's machine is hacked?

 Q: I have forgot my password or lost a keyfile.
 A: There's no way to restore.
 All your data is encrypted with your password and stored inside kdbx on your computer.